Oshlack/ec-dtu-pipe/README.md

 * using dexseq's exon counts
 * using featureCount's exon counts

-This pipeline implements the commands used to generate the quantification data for our paper: (Fast and accurate differential transcript usage by testing equivalence class counts)[https://doi.org/10.1101/501106].
+This pipeline implements the commands used to generate the quantification data for our paper: [Fast and accurate differential transcript usage by testing equivalence class counts](https://doi.org/10.1101/501106]).

 Setup
 -----